-The steady sweep of gentrification in Matongé continues with the opening of this new café/bar behind the Boniface church, which I stumbled upon on a particularly sunny afternoon recently.
+The steady sweep of gentrification in Matongé continues with this café/bar behind the Boniface church.
 Making use of a corner site with a large pavement area, STAM offers ample outdoor seating and a friendly, local vibe.

 The concept is akin to a traditional Paris brasserie, stripped of any fussiness and adapted to the Brussels bar style.
 Like its Parisian counterparts, STAM serves light meals and snacks by day and by evening, for those whose hunger matches their thirst.
 They have a breakfast deal every morning of coffee, pastry and juice and do a larger brunch on Sundays.